 There is still much more to learn, and we hope to share what we continue to learn, with you as we go.

 I am 50 years old, and my background is in computers, computer networking, web hosting, and programming.
 I do not have a flair for the written word, or computer graphics.
 I wish I had more time to dedicate to this site, but one has to earn a living.

-Ball pythons are a gentile animal, that is very timid.
+Ball pythons are a gentile animal, that are very timid.
 They will never strike in anger, and are very non-confrontational (like me.)
 They are also non-venomous.

 I’ve been bit a few times but it was always either a very young snake, a feeding mistake (I was mistaken for a rat,) or I moved too quickly and startled the snake.
 If I had this many dogs, I would get bit sometimes too.

 Ball pythons have very sharp, small teeth that help them grab food, before they coil around it, trying to suffocate the pray before they eat it.

 The year (winter of 2012) we bred about 40 females, resulting in 26 clutches of eggs.
-This last year we did a lot fewer.
-Most of these females were normals, meaning they are not morphs.
-The normal ball python, (sometimes called “Classic” is the standard camouflage snake as would be found in the wild.
-A good example of a morph, would be an albino, which is a tyrosinase-negative snake, which lacks all color pigments except white and yellow.
+This last couple of years we bred a lot fewer animals.
+Several of these females were normals, meaning they are not morphs.
+The normal ball python, (sometimes called “Classic”) is the standard camouflage snake as would be found in the wild.

 A morph is a throwback or abnormality to the standard genetic pool.
 By working with oddball ball pythons, breeders have discovered that many of these abnormalities are genetic, and can be passed on through selective breeding.
 Where it gets real fun, is the combination of genetic traits to make designer morphs.